corpnewt/CorpBot.py/README.md

 	   └─ Stops and disconnects the bot from voice.
 	  $loadpl [url]
 	   └─ Loads the passed playlist json data.
 Accepts a url - or picks the first atta...
-	  $okbye
-	   └─ Do you wanna build a snowman?
 	  $pause
 	   └─ Pauses the currently playing song.
 	  $paused [moons]